-DHCD sources cannot fund non-eligible uses, such as commercial space and new units above 50 percent MFI.
-Non-eligible uses must be displayed in the application for financing, but shall be segregated out of the budget.
-Similarly, the sources side of the budget must show what portion of each source is allocated to eligible and ineligible uses.
-The budget must show the following:
+DHCD sources cannot fund non-eligible uses, such as commercial space and HPTF funding for new units above 50 percent MFI.
+Non-eligible uses must be displayed in the application for financing, but shall be segregated from residential uses.
+The application must show what portion of each source is allocated to eligible and ineligible uses.